-Implementing the NHS five year forward view: Aligning policies with the plan
+Implementing the NHS five year forward view: aligning policies with the plan

 A new paper from The King’s Fund calls for fundamental changes to how health services are commissioned, paid for and regulated to deliver the vision of the NHS five year forward view.